 Before obtaining marketing approval for the commercial sale of any drug product for a target indication, we must demonstrate in preclinical studies and well-controlled clinical trials and, with respect to approval in the United States, to the satisfaction of the FDA, that the product is safe and effective for its intended use and that the manufacturing facilities, processes, and controls are adequate to preserve the drug's identity, strength, quality and purity.
-In the United States, it is necessary to submit and obtain approval of a New Drug Application, or NDA, from the FDA.
+In the United States, it is necessary to submit and obtain approval of an NDA from the FDA.
 An NDA must include extensive preclinical and clinical data and supporting information to establish the product's safety and efficacy for each desired indication.
 The NDA must also include significant information regarding the chemistry, manufacturing, and controls for the product.
-After the submission of an NDA, but before approval of the NDA, the manufacturing facilities used to manufacture a product candidate generally must be inspected by the FDA to ensure compliance with the applicable Current Good Manufacturing Practice, or cGMP, requirements.
+After the submission of an NDA, but before approval of the NDA, the manufacturing facilities used to manufacture a product candidate generally must be inspected by the FDA to ensure compliance with the applicable Current Good Manufacturing Practice, or cGMP, requirements (for example, see the discussion elsewhere concerning the CRL we received from the FDA in August, 2020).
 The FDA and the Competent Authorities of the Member States of the European Economic Area, or EEA, and comparable foreign regulatory authorities, may also inspect our clinical trial sites and audit clinical study data to ensure that our studies are properly conducted in accordance with the IND regulations, human subject protection regulations, and good clinical practice, or cGCP.